-KidSTART is an integrated program within First 5 San Diego and Health and Human Services Agency's (HHSA) Behavioral Health Services to support children with complex needs.
-The KidSTART Center performs triage, assessment, referrals and treatment for children with multiple, complex delays and disorders.
+KidSTART is an integrated program within First 5 San Diego and HHSA Behavioral Health Services to support children with complex needs.
+The KidSTART Center performs triage, assessment, referrals and treatment for children with multiple, complex delays, and disorders.
 The KidSTART Clinic provides comprehensive behavioral and social-emotional clinical treatment (First 5 San Diego funding supports the Center only).